Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

-In case of the critical DP-C branching process, we can expect the occurrence of avalanches triggered by a failure of a single unit with a power-law size distribution.
+In case of this DP-C SOC process, we can expect the occurrence of avalanches, triggered by failures of single units, with a power-law size distribution.
 As for the outage duration distribution, the outage times of single units can be related to the auto-correlation function, which gives the probability of an outage $A$ still not yet being restored after $T_u$, and which exhibits the asymptotic scaling: $C_{AA}(T_u)\propto T_u^{-\lambda/Z}$, where $\lambda$ is the auto-correlation exponent, and $Z$ is the dynamical exponent of the critical process~\cite{odorbook}.
 Put in another way, this probability can as well be expressed in terms of the outage duration distribution $P_T(T_u)$ as follows

-giving rise to $P_T(T_u)\sim T_u^{-\tau_t}=T_u^{-\lambda/Z-1}$.
+giving rise to $P_T(T_u)\sim T_u^{-\tau_T}=T_u^{-\lambda/Z-1}$.

-Since the inert 0-s are intrinsically not moving, the scaling properties of reactions \eqref{eqs:react} then belongs to the Manna universality class \cite{henkel2008}, which also encompasses the conserved threshold transfer process (CTTP) in $d\ge 2$ dimensions \cite{henkel2008,lubeck2003}.
-By utilizing the scaling relation $\lambda=d-\Theta Z$ \cite{henkel2010}, where $\Theta$ is the initial slipping exponent, we obtain
+Since the inert 0-s are intrinsically not moving, the scaling properties of reactions \eqref{eqs:react} then belongs to the so-called Manna universality class \cite{odorbook,henkel2008}, which also encompasses the conserved threshold transfer process (CTTP) in $d\ge 2$ dimensions \cite{lubeck2003,odorbook,henkel2008}.
+By utilizing the scaling relation $\lambda=d-\Theta Z$ \cite{odorbook,henkel2010}, where $\Theta$ is the initial slipping exponent, we obtain

-Inserting the numerical values for $\Theta$ and $Z$ from Ref.~\cite{henkel2008} gives $\tau_t\approx 1.37, 1.99$, and $2.51$ in 1, 2, and 3 dimensions.
-The exponent value in 2 dimensions seems to agree with our database analysis for generation outages that have resulted in $1.8 \le \tau_t \le 2.1$, depending on the region of the data.
+Inserting the numerical values for $\Theta$ and $Z$ from Ref.~\cite{odorbook,henkel2008} gives $\tau_T\approx 1.37, 1.99$, and $2.51$ in 1, 2, and 3 dimensions.
+The exponent value in 2 dimensions seems to agree with our database analysis for generation outages that have resulted in $1.8 \le \tau_T \le 2.1$, depending on the region of the data.
 The exponent values for transmission outages span a wider range, but still seem to be close to the model values in 1 to 3 dimensions.
 These exponents suggest a fairly universal asymptotic behavior.
 Differences from the theoretical values can be the consequence of SOC quasi-critical behavior by the spontaneous failures, under-sampling, different networks with different dimensions, or even Griffiths effects ~\cite{griffiths1969,munoz2010}, which occur in case of quasi-static heterogeneity of the system.